makerforgetech/dmt-labs.github.io/_tabs/modular-biped.md

 ---
-title: Modular Robotics with Raspberry Pi and Python
+title: Modular Robotics Framework
-date: 2023-10-03
-categories: [Guides, Robotics]
-tags: [modular, robotics, framework]     # TAG names should always be lowercase
-image: /assets/img/posts/2023-10-04-modular-robotics/deck.png
+icon: fas fa-info-circle
+order: 0
 ---

 As a project to keep myself sane during the COVID lockdowns, I began looking into making a companion robot using Raspberry Pi, Arduino and 3D printing as a study in how to build a desktop companion robot.
 I wanted to make something that was fully autonomous and responded to the presense and interaction of people in the room.
 It also needed to be reasonably affordable (as much as robotics can be!) and accessible.